pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 | 45 | New white and cream rags, 100%; rosin sized.
 This paper was manufactured especially with a view to permanence | 100 | - | II |
 | 46 | Same as paper No. 45, but from a different delivery | 100 | - | II |

-&nbsp;{%- include pagebreak.html canvas=227 -%}&nbsp;chemical wood pulp, or mixture, should not be permanent papers; and emphasis has been on beauty and printability rather than on permanence and durability.
+ {% include pagebreak.html canvas=227 %} chemical wood pulp, or mixture, should not
+be permanent papers; and emphasis has been on beauty and printability rather than on permanence and durability.
 Paper technologists have the formulae for papers which